Date: March 31, 2017

 “People first saw my age as a hindrance,” said George, “but I’ve used it to my advantage, spent my younger years developing a business so it’d flourish.
 I am a young adult writing for young adults—there’s value in that.
 Publishing is different from how it used to be.
 However, the potential for revenue and platform growth is, in my opinion, greater than it’s ever been.”

 Readers praise George’s writing, calling it “stunning,” “strong” and “brilliant.”
-Her upcoming books include "The Prime Way Program: Divided."
+Her upcoming books include "The Prime Way Program: Divided” and “Isle of Erstwhile.”

 Caroline George commits her time and energy to telling stories in their many forms.
-As a 2017 Belmont University graduate with a double-major in publishing and public relations, Caroline aims to pursue a career committed to helping authors, publishers and organizations project their stories to their publics.
-She spends her time blogging, writing for various magazines, leading a local small group and authoring young adult fiction books (her current publications include “The Prime Way Trilogy” and “The Vestige”).
-She considers herself a not-so-southern Georgia peach, coffee-junkie, bona fide goofball and delights in being best known for writing the phrase, “Coffee first.
+A Belmont University graduate with a double-major in publishing and public relations, Caroline aims to pursue a career committed to helping authors, publishers and organizations project their stories to their publics.
+She spends her time blogging, writing for various magazines, agenting and authoring young adult fiction books (her current publications include “The Prime Way Trilogy” and “The Vestige”).
+She considers herself a not-so-Southern Georgia peach, coffee-junkie, bona fide goofball and delights in being best known for writing the phrase, “Coffee first.
 Save the world later.”

 To inquire about the acquisition of Caroline’s work, contact Cyle Young at firstname.lastname@example.org.
 For further information or to book an author event, email Caroline at email@example.com.